team-wildfin/wildfin-mini/README.md

 One can use Wildfin platform to run video benchmarking experiments on custom benchmarks after organizing files in the same format!

 ---
+# Note: Downloading from dataverse is under preparation, not ready currently.
+Please refer to guide.ipynb to run system on local data.
 ## 🔽 Step 1: Download Raw Videos and Annotations

 Use the following script to download raw data from Dataverse.